Henry Rutgers: Death and legacy

-Henry Rutgers died in New York City, at the age of 84.
-Rutgers was initially buried in the Reformed Church on Nassau Street (the same church in which he was baptized).
-However, as cemeteries in Manhattan were redeveloped during the mid-1800s, the Colonel's body was re-interred several times (first moved in 1858 to the Middle Church in Lafayette Place, on the corner of Nassau Street and Cedar Street in Manhattan, and then, in 1865, interred in Green-Wood Cemetery).
-For many years, no one remembered where his body had been finally laid to rest, although it was long believed that he was buried in a Dutch Reformed churchyard in Belleville, New Jersey.
+Rutgers died in 1830 in New York City, at the age of 84.
+His body was initially buried in the Reformed Church on Nassau Street (the same church in which he was baptized) in Manhattan.
+However, as cemeteries in Manhattan were redeveloped during the mid-1800s, Rutgers' body was re-interred several times (first moved in 1858 to the Middle Church in Lafayette Place, on the corner of Nassau Street and Cedar Street in Manhattan, and then, in 1865, interred in Green-Wood Cemetery).
+For many years, no one remembered where his body had been finally buried, although it was long believed that he was buried in a Dutch Reformed churchyard in Belleville, New Jersey.
 One road running alongside this New Jersey graveyard is now called Rutgers Street (signed as, but not technically part of, Route 7).

-Misplaced by history for over 140 years, Henry Rutgers' final "final resting place" was rediscovered in October 2007 by Civil War research volunteers sifting through burial records of the historical Green-Wood Cemetery.
-In 1865, Rutgers' body had been finally laid to rest in an unmarked grave (he is interred in Lot 10776, Sec.
+Misplaced by history for over 140 years, Rutgers' final grave was rediscovered in October 2007 by Civil War research volunteers sifting through burial records of the historical Green-Wood Cemetery.
+In 1865, Rutgers' body had been finally buried in an unmarked grave (he is interred in Lot 10776, Sec.
 28, in an underground vault) within the Dutch Reformed Church's plot at Green-Wood Cemetery in Brooklyn.

-The Green-Wood Historic Fund and members of the Rutgers Community honored the Colonel's memory on Flag Day, June 14, 2008 by unveiling a bronze marker at his gravesite.
-Elsewhere in Green-Wood Cemetery lies the grave of Mabel Smith Douglass, founder and first dean of the New Jersey College for Women (renamed Douglass College in her honor.)
+The Green-Wood Historic Fund and members of the Rutgers Community honored Rutgers' memory on Flag Day, June 14, 2008, by unveiling a bronze marker at his gravesite.
+Elsewhere in Green-Wood Cemetery lies the grave of Mabel Smith Douglass, founder and first dean of the New Jersey College for Women (renamed Douglass College in her honor).
 Douglass College is part of Rutgers University's New Brunswick campus.